phischmi/HukyAutomation/README.md

 Furthermore it is quite tricky to change the gas stove's needle valve for a proportional control valve or to automate the installed one - which i also tried.

 First i switched the Huky's original AC fan for a powerfull 12V DC fan.
 To be more precise, i chose the [Noctua NF-A14 industrialPPC-3000 PWM](https://noctua.at/en/nf-a14-industrialppc-3000-pwm).
-I then 3d-printed an adapter-ring to mount the fan to the original vent-bowl.
+I then 3d-printed two adapter-rings to mount the fan to the original vent-bowl.
 This fan (like many others) has a separate PWM-Line, which is essential for my further setup.

 ![enter image description here](http://up.picr.de/32625522el.jpg)